 The U-Shape folding method is one of the oldest tips and tricks in the book for fitted sheets.

 First, hold your sheet lengthwise with your hands in the two upper pockets.
 Flip those pockets inside-out and turn the sheet so that each hand holds the opposite corner.
 Place your hands back in the pockets and bring them together.
 Bring the right corner over your left-hand corner so that you can tuck the left corner neatly inside.

 Place your right hand inside the pocket you just made and move your left hand down to the next corner.
 You now should have made a U-shape with the elastics of the sheet.
 Lay the sheet on a flat surface and smooth it out.

 Starting at the top, fold the sheet three times to form a long rectangle.
 Then, flip over the sheet and fold it horizontally three times.
 You’ll now have a compact square to store away.

 Here is another popular method for folding fitted sheets, sometimes fondly referred to as the Idiot’s Method.
-That’s because it’s simple and doesn’t require any of the pocket tucks or confusing folds that might be confusing for some.
+That’s because it’s simple and doesn’t require any pocket tucks or confusing folds.

 Try this method if others aren’t working for you: